oyjy2004/BFT/README.md

 # BFT
-BFT-classify is the BFT on classification problem.
+BFT-classify is BFT on classification problem.
-BFT-regression is the BFT on regression problem.
+BFT-regression is BFT on regression problem.
 sodeep is the m model in our paper.